Parvathi5/VPN-implemented-on-OpenSSL-/README.md

 ### Task 5: Creating a Certificate Authority

 In order to create certificates, we needed a CA. The .cnf (configuration file)from the OpenSSL libraries was used to create the CA.
+The following command is used to generate a CA:

+`$ openssl req -new -x509 -keyout ca.key -out ca.crt -config openssl.cnf`